 Authors

-If you are a language teaching expert, teacher trainer or teacher from within the IH network or beyond and would like to contribute to the IH Journal, we would be delighted to hear from you.
-Past authors include Scott Thornbury, Philip Kerr, Gavin Dudeney, Martin Parrot, Dave Willis and Brita Haycraft, so your contribution will find itself in good company.
+If you are a language teaching expert, teacher trainer, or teacher from within the IH network or beyond and would like to contribute to the IH Journal, we would be delighted to hear from you.
+Our articles and authors reflect a diversity of backgrounds and the richness of perspectives in the field of language teaching.
+Past authors include Scott Thornbury, Sandy Millin, Gavin Dudeney, Diana England, Brita Haycraft and many more, so your contribution will find itself in good company.
+Get in touch now!

 Readership